mirulnasir/powerfilter/README.md

 5. You must use the provided types.
 6. You must use the provided enums.
 7. Implement comprehensive error management
-   - Examples but not limited to: client error boundaries, error logging for debugging, etc.
+   - Examples but not limited to: client error boundaries, error logging, etc.
-8. Implement observability
+8. Implement observability and web vitals tracking
    - Examples but not limited to: Performance metrics, request tracing etc.
 9. Implement appropriate tool chains for codebase maintainability and quality
-   - Examples but not limited to: linting, commit patterns / message conventions, etc.
+   - Examples but not limited to: linting etc.
+10. Implement an E2E test for the filter functionality.
+11. Containerize your application.

 ### Product requirements